djeborn/openwrt-utility-scripts/README.md

 # OpenWrt USB Tethering Monitor

 Monitor and automatically recover internet connectivity on an OpenWrt router that relies on an Android phone for USB tethering.
-The repository centres around a shell script, `VisibleInternetChecker.sh`, which watches connectivity, restarts tethering when needed, and offers a handful of operator-friendly switches and config hooks.
+The repository centres around a shell script, `usb-tether-monitor.sh`, which watches connectivity, restarts tethering when needed, and offers a handful of operator-friendly switches and config hooks.

 ## Repository Structure

-- `Scripts/usb-tether-monitor/VisibleInternetChecker.sh` – main monitoring script.
+- `Scripts/usb-tether-monitor/usb-tether-monitor.sh` – main monitoring script.
 - `Scripts/usb-tether-monitor/README.md` – detailed setup guide specific to the script.
 - `Scripts/usb-tether-monitor/` – place for auxiliary assets (init scripts, configs, helpers).
-- `Scripts/visible-ttl-fix/nft-ttl-adjust.sh` – Visible Wireless TTL/HopLimit helper.
+- `Scripts/nft-ttl-adjust/nft-ttl-adjust.sh` – Visible Wireless TTL/HopLimit helper.
-- `Scripts/visible-ttl-fix/README.md` – usage notes for the TTL helper.
+- `Scripts/nft-ttl-adjust/README.md` – usage notes for the TTL helper.
 - Root `README.md` (this file) – high-level overview and quick start.

 ## Feature Highlights